priyamsaikia/PushEZ/readme.md

 <h1>PUSHEZ - Push Easy</h1>
 <h5>PushEZ is a library which makes it really easy to implement Google Cloud Messaging (Push Notification Messaging).
 All you have to do is follow the following three steps!
 This library completely handles the device registration part and push message receiving part.
-Thereby, makeing it extremely easy for developers to use GCM.
+Thereby, making it extremely easy for developers to use GCM.
 You can chose to handle the messages as you want (eg, sending notification, or saving it in database, etc)
 </h5>
 <h2>compile 'com.orchotech.priyamsaikia.lib-pushez:pushez:beta.1.0.3'</h2>